 - Powerful air compressor generates 38 l/min air-flow

-- Digital pressure gauge with large LCD display stops the pump at your desired pressure
+- A digital pressure gauge stops the pump at your desired pressure

 - Compact design and storage case